citp/privacy-policy-historical/d/do/dom/domaintools.com.md

-> *The following text is extracted and transformed from the domaintools.com privacy policy that was archived on 2014-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141008100506id_/http%3A//www.domaintools.com/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the domaintools.com privacy policy that was archived on 2015-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607162842id_/https%3A//www.domaintools.com/company/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - DomainTools
+# Privacy Policy | Company | DomainTools

 _Last updated December 13, 2013_